 The plan builds on the NHL’s previous playoff season test where they equipped teams with iPad Pros that generated real-time video highlights and analytics.

-Soon the NHL will be facing off with real-time, on-ice analytics, thanks to a partnership between the NHL and SAP.
-Starting after the All-Star game, every club’s bench will be equipped with iPads that will provide access to dozens of real-time statistics for every game.
+The NHL will soon face off with real-time, on-ice analytics, thanks to a partnership between the NHL and SAP.
+Beginning after January’s All-Star game, every club’s bench will receive iPads that will provide access to dozens of real-time statistics for every game.

 The data is gathered via RFID chips embedded in pucks and player pads and can collect data at a rate of 180 times a second.

 “The NHL is excited about introducing technology in new and exciting ways,” says Robert Rob Bendl, SAP North America’s vice president of strategic customers and innovative business solutions.
 “We look at this as a solution that will be foundational.
 We’re excited that this platform will allow them to grow and expand as additional analytics are available through puck and player tracking.”